Back to Top

 Recreational Mathematics Puzzles and Activities for Teachers

 Close-up of a hand holding a pencil, filling out a sudoku.Teachers trying to teach math, especially to students who don’t really like math, stay on the lookout for any edge they can get that will make students engage.
-For many of them, recreational mathematics puzzles provide an answer.
+For many educators, recreational math puzzles offer a practical way to lower resistance and spark curiosity in the classroom.

 Fresno Pacific University, which offers hundreds of continuing education courses for teachers, has one that focuses on recreational math for the classroom.
 In the course, teachers learn to use games and puzzles to get students excited about math.